bahmutov/cypress-workshop-cy-vs-pw/slides/00-start/PITCHME.md

 - run the test and look at the test report
 - run the test with a trace and look at the test report

+Note:
+Execute the above single spec with `npx playwright test` then `npx playwright show-report`.
+Run the test with trace on `npx playwright test --trace on`.

 ---